-Poggi Wines was founded by Tom and Lauri Poggi.
-Based in Calistoga, they operate one of the smaller estate vineyards in all of Napa Valley – approximately half an acre on the valley floor – about 450 vines.
-They purchased this property in 2004 – and have made wine from the estate every year since – other then 2008 when a severe frost destroyed the majority of their crop.
-For the first 10 years they made home wine – the early years were with the help of long time Napa winemaker Nile Zacherle.
+Poggi Wines (pronounced po-gee) was founded by Tom and Lauri Poggi.
+Based in Calistoga, they operate one of the smaller estate vineyards in all of Napa Valley – approximately half an acre on the valley floor which is equivalent to approximately 450 vines.
+They purchased this property in 2004 and have made wine from the estate every year since other than 2008 when a severe frost destroyed the majority of their crop.
+For the first 10 years they made home wine; the early years were with the help of long time Napa winemaker Nile Zacherle.
+Their property backs right up to Kenefick Ranch, a proven vineyard that provides grapes for a number of premium clients in the valley.

 And during their trips to the area they would often explore other wineries in the region.
-Laurie recalls their first time wine tasting in the upper part of the valley; being attracted to a rather eclectic property, Tudal Winery tasting with the founders, Arnold and Alma in a ‘shed’ next to the vineyard.
+Laurie recalls their first time wine tasting in the upper part of the valley; being attracted to a rather eclectic property, Tudal Winery (now home of Napa de Oro) tasting with the founders, Arnold and Alma in a ‘shed’ next to the vineyard.

-Their vineyard is called the Twin Palms Vineyard – for obvious reasons.
+Their vineyard is called the Twin Palms Vineyard for obvious reasons but is not to be confused with the Three Palms Vineyard owned by Duckhorn, located slightly to the south of their property.
 Two stately palm trees grow on the eastern edge of their vineyard but the name has even more significance; Laurie is one of two identical twins and Tom’s initial’s are “TP”.
 Their location is among some of Calistoga’s most highly sought after vineyards – the historic Eisele Vineyard is a short walk away, Kenefick Ranch borders their property and Kelly Fleming Winery is located within eyesight of their home (as are stellar views of the Palisades to the east).

 Besides producing premium grapes, the Napa Valley also often produces a significant amount of rocks.
 The former owner used to call this “rock vineyard” for all the rocks he would harvest from it’s soils – that is not unusual in this part of Calistoga, we have seen the amount of rocks that the Eisele Vineyard produces.

 After making home wine for a number of years, and realizing the quality of their vineyard, they both asked themselves, “wouldn’t it be fun if we started making wine commercially” – they hope to keep their production small and keep this project fun.
-Their first commercial release is from 2014 – today they produce 90 to 95 cases of each wine.
-They are certainly one of Napa’s smaller producers.
-Being small has it’s own unique challenges – trying to find a custom crush facility up valley that will accommodate and keep such a small producer and the economies of scale when purchasing materials.
+Their first commercial release is from 2014; today they produce 60 to 95 cases of each wine.
+They are certainly one of Napa Valley’s smaller producers.
+Being small has it’s own unique challenges including trying to find a custom crush facility up valley that will accommodate and keep such a small producer and the economies of scale when purchasing materials.
+As a result they have made the wine at a number of wineries.
+Eventually they purchased their own dedicated tank and let the winery they currently produce wine in, use this as needed.

 They were introduced to their consulting winemaker, Ignacio Blancas (long time winemaker at Calistoga based Summers Estate Winery) through their former vineyard manager Placido Garcia.
 Today Ignacio makes their wine (he calls this vineyard his ‘test kitchen’ due it’s small size) and also oversees the management of their vines.
 He also introduced them to a vintner on Diamond Mountain where they purchase fruit for their Diamond Mountain Cabernet Sauvignon.